Enquire Online / Call Us On 01204 655 866 / Email Us email@example.com

 All neon signs should be CE marked and conform to British Standards and IET Wiring Regulations.

 Luckily, neon signs shouldn’t pose too much of a danger to your home or workplace.
 Should your sign break, or the gas discharge tube is damaged, the electrical current supply is cut off immediately to reduce any risks.
+Find out more about neon sign safety.

 So, now you’re a little more knowledgeable about neon, it’s time to invest in that piece you’ve had your eye on.
 Get in touch with us today!